jsdw/jsdw.github.io/content/posts/neural-nets/index.md

 > For a well commented Javascript implementation of a simple neural network, check [this][nn-example] out.
 For some slides on neural networks that I made to be more focused on the general understanding, see [this][nn-slides].

 A neural network consists of a number of layers, each containing _neurons_.
 Each neuron is connected to some (often all) of the neurons on the previous layer and the next layer.
 Each connection has a _weight_.
-A simple network consisting of two input neurons (<katex>i_1</katex> and <katex>i_2</katex>), two hidden neurons (<katex>h_1</katex> and <katex>h_2</katex>) and 2 output neurons (<katex>o_1</katex> and <katex>o_2</katex>) connected by some weights (<katex>w_1</katex> through to <katex>w_{12}</katex>) might look a bit like this:
+A simple network consisting of two _input neurons_ (<katex>i_1</katex> and <katex>i_2</katex>), two _hidden neurons_ (<katex>h_1</katex> and <katex>h_2</katex>) and 2 _output neurons_ (<katex>o_1</katex> and <katex>o_2</katex>) connected by some _weights_ (<katex>w_1</katex> through to <katex>w_{12}</katex>) might look a bit like this:

 ![A basic network](basic-network.svg)

 It is worth noting that:

 - _Bias_ neurons always emit a value of 1, but have a weight just like any other neuron.
-They exist so that the neurons connected to them can be _biased_ towards outputting a higher or lower value by virtue of the bias weight, and irrespective of any input values.
+They exist so that the neurons connected to them can be _biased_ towards outputting a higher or lower value by virtue of the bias weight, irrespective of any input values.
+- It's worth keeping in mind that every neuron except for the input neurons has both an input value and an output value, the output value being some function of the input value.
+Input neurons on the other hand only have an output value.

-- Input to a network takes the form of setting the output value for each neuron in the input layer, typically normalised to the same range that other neurons in the network can output (which is often [0..1] or [-1..1]).
-We normalise values in this way so that all inputs are equally weighted, but I don't think it makes a significant difference otherwise in terms of network performance.
+We input values to the network by setting the value that is output by each of the input neurons.
+Often, we normalise our input values so that they are always in the range [0..1] or [-1..1], but I don't think that doing so makes any difference in terms of network performance.

-The example network above takes in two input values, as it has two input neurons.
-We work forwards one layer at a time: the input to a given neuron is the sum of the output from each connected neuron in the previous layer multiplied by the weight connecting it.
+We then work forwards one layer at a time: the input to a given neuron is the sum of the output from each connected neuron in the previous layer multiplied by the weight connecting it.
 As an example, the input value to neuron <katex>h_1</katex> is:

 <katex>
 in_{h1} = out_{i1}w_1 + out_{i2}w_3 + w_5
 </katex>

-For each neuron, we must then convert that input value into an output value.
+For each neuron, we then convert its input value into an output value.
 This is what an _activation function_ does; it decides how active the neuron will be given the input to it (Note: we don't apply an activation function to the output from our input neurons).
-A common one is the logistic function:
+One choice for our activation function is the logistic function:

 <katex>
 sigmoid(x) = \frac{ 1 }{ 1 + e^{-x} }